 (c) A medical report from one of the medical experts involved in your claim, setting out your Condition and Prognosis;

 (d) A Schedule of Loss – A formal document setting out the details of your past and future loss and expenses incurred due to your injuries.

-Once the Court has issued the Claim Form, we have a period of 4 months to serve all of the above documents to the Defendant(s) or their nominated solicitors.
+Once the Court has issued the Claim Form, we have four months to serve all of the above documents to the Defendant(s) or their nominated solicitors.
 From the effective date of service, the Defendant(s) or their solicitors have a period of 14 days to serve an Acknowledge of Service indicating they intend to defend the claim.
 They then have a further 14 days to serve a Defence.
 The Defence will respond paragraph by paragraph to the Particulars of Claim with admission or a denial of liability.
 If no Defence is filed, judgement can be entered against the Defendant(s) and the court will provide for your compensation to be assessed.

 Once the Defence has been served, the court will list a Case Management Conference to determine a timetable of steps to be completed by both parties, narrowing the issues and/or value your claim.
 Such steps include disclosure of relevant documents, exchange of witness statements, exchange of experts’ reports and the costs budget approved for the case.
 The Defendant may be granted permission to instruct its own medical experts in the same discipline as your medical experts.
 The court will also list the case for trial.

 As we prepare your case for trial in accordance with the court timetable, we’ll continue to consider whether a settlement can be reached.
 If the parties are unable to negotiate a settlement, a judge at trial will ultimately decide the claim.
 Please be reassured that many cases settle without a trial.
 The court will usually require parties to consider alternative methods of settling a claim.
 For example, a round table settlement meeting will be scheduled where both parties and their representatives meet with a view of negotiating a settlement face to face.